flajann2/jeweler/README.markdown

 ## Copyright

-Copyright (c) 2008-2010 Josh Nichols.
+Copyright (c) 2016 Fred Mitchell.
 See LICENSE for details.